Boyd County group in need of donations for deployed service members

 The Dixon’s said they plan to have the packages sent out sometime in late April, and hope to beat last year’s record.

-Anyone interested in donating or volunteering should contact the group through its Facebook page: m.me/CarePackagesForSoldiersKy or call Liza Dixon at (606) 694-6486
+Anyone interested in donating or volunteering should contact the group through its Facebook page or call Liza Dixon at (606) 694-6486.